xsf/xmpp-providers-website/content/add_provider.md

 If you are interested to better understand the intentions behind the project and need for such criteria you can read the [About page](/about) and in this [blog post](/blog/2025-07-20-rising-tide-lifts-all-boats/#perspective).

-We are looking forward to list your service.
+Looking forward to list your service.